kristinemlarson/gnssrefl/docs/use_cases/use_mchn.md

 <img src="../_static/qc-mchn-2.png" width="600">

-The water is ~6.5 meters below the antenna.
 You can see from the top plot that the good retrievals (in blue) very clearly show you which azimuths are acceptable and which are not.
-The middle plot shows the peak to noise ratio, which we would like to at least exceed 3.
-And here again, the bad retrievals are always below this level.
-The amplitudes in the bottom plot indicate that 8 is an acceptable minimal value.
+The middle plot shows the peak to noise ratio, which looks like we would like to at least exceed 3.
+The amplitudes in the bottom plot indicate that 8 is an acceptable minimal value using these settings.

 ### Analyze the Data